 1) Blevins Gap Nature Preserve

-This preserve has 994 acres of natural facility located in southern Huntsville.
+This preserve has 994 acres of the natural facility located in southern Huntsville.
 It Is a few minutes away from the residential and commercial spots.

 The preserve is divided into two parts- the north and south of Cecil Ashburn Drive.